kopfing/doku/nextcloud_install_centos8.md

 Go through the script and restart nginx.

-## NextCloud Install Wizard
+## Nextcloud Install Wizard

 Now the install wizard is accessible using https.

-Because it is unsafe to store NextCloud users data in the NextCloud root, create a folder for the data and set permissions.
+Because it is unsafe to store Nextcloud users data in the Nextcloud root, create a folder for the data and set permissions.

 ```
 mkdir /media/cloudstorage/clouddata